Roxxers/roxbot/README.md

 ## Changelog

 #### v0.4.0
+###### New Features
+- New commands in fun like a reddit scrapper.

-- New Misc cog, new commands like avatar and info
+- New Utils cog, new commands like avatar, and info

+###### Bugs and Fixes
+- Admin cog renamed to Settins cog.
 - ChangeAvatar updated again to be inline with who avatar deals with avatar images.
+- Fixed twitch cog bug that made roxbot crash a lot

+Probs more but I forgot honestly

 #### v0.3.6
 - ChangeAvatar command updated to use a upto date function to download images